Traditional Plant-Based Cooking

 Smoked tofu is great for this fish-free Kedgeree recipe and its available in many supermarkets [we sourced ours at our local UK Co-Op supermarket] but if you can't get your hands on a pack then you could replace it with plain firm tofu marinated in a couple of teaspoons of liquid smoke or perhaps dusted with a few teaspoons of smoked paprika.

-My family likes frozen peas with rice so I included these in our recipe as well for a nice touch of greenery!
+My family likes frozen peas with rice so we included these in our recipe as well for a nice touch of greenery.
 The flavourings used for this recipe include garlic powder, onion powder, curry powder and ginger powder, with the optional garnish of traditional fresh parsley which could always be replaced with fresh coriander [cilantro] if preferred.
-To finish lemon wedges can be offered which provides a fresh zesty kick to the finished dish.
+To finish lemon wedges can be offered which does add a nice fresh flavour to the finished kedgeree.

 vegan smoked tofu kedgeree rice and tomatoes with coriander, in a bowl with small wooden spoon.

-Kedgeree was a favorite breakfast meal of the Victorian and Edwardian upper classes.
-It is made with rice, smoked fish, hard-boiled eggs, and curry powder.
-Our version uses smoked tofu, peas, tomatoes, and spices to create a delicious and satisfying dish that is perfect for any time of day.
+Kedgeree was a favourite breakfast meal of the Victorian and Edwardian upper classes.
+It was made with rice, smoked fish, hard-boiled eggs, and curry powder.
+Our version uses smoked tofu, peas, tomatoes, and spices to create a delicious and satisfying meal that is perfect for any time of day.
+Our recipe is easily adaptable to what you have available so do have a look at the recipe notes for suggestions.

-This smoked tofu kedgeree is easy and quick as its cooked in one pan and can be ready to enjoy in about 45 minutes.
-Leftover kedgeree is great for adding to salads or re-heated and enjoyed as a side-dish.
+This vegan kedgeree is easy and quick as its cooked in one pan and can be ready to serve up in about 45 minutes.
+Leftover kedgeree is great for adding to salads or used as a tortilla wrap filling.

 Curry powder and garlic cooking in the skillet with a wooden spoon at the side of pan.

-Add the onion powder, garlic powder, ginger powder and curry powder and cook over a medium heat for 3 minutes.
-The aromas will be amazing!
+Step 2: Add the onion powder, garlic powder, ginger powder and curry powder and cook over a medium heat for 3 minutes.

 Long grain rice with curry powder in a granite skillet pan with wooden spoon.